-After we could get rid of the giraffe, we went out on the road (today for the first time only asphalt was on the agenda) to unwind the 450 km.
-Unfortunately I have to say really uncoil, because it went almost only straight ahead and in the bush left and right little happened.
-Here and there a farmer with his cattle or goats, or also sometimes the one or other warthog and above all the very carelessly acting chickens (unfortunately I cannot tell you what the exact name of the animals is), which run very gladly simply on the street, no matter whether there is just a truck, car or motorcycle.
+After we could get rid of the giraffe, we went out on the road (today for the first time only asphalt was on the agenda) to unwind the 450 km in front of us.
+Unfortunately, I have to say, it was a little bit boring because it went almost only straight ahead and in the bush left and right and little happened.
+Here and there were farmers with his cattle or goats, or also sometimes the one or other warthog and above all the very carelessly acting chickens (unfortunately I cannot tell you what the exact name of the animals is), which run very gladly on the street, no matter whether there is just a truck, car or motorcycle.
 Fortunately we didn’t run over any of them.
 Shortly before Windhoek the baboons wanted to say goodbye to us.
 It’s hard to believe how many of these monkeys are sitting at the roadside of the highway and are occupied with their fellow monkeys.
 A miracle that nothing happens here.
 But it was still very nice to see some monkeys on this tour.

-After we said goodbye to Gavin, we went to our rooms to take our clothes off and freshen up, because Sabi had ordered two taxis for 19.30 o’clock, which took us to Joe’s Beer House.
+After we said goodbye to Gavin, we went to our rooms to change our clothes and freshen up, because Sabi had ordered two taxis for 19:30 o’clock, which took us to Joe’s Beer House.
 Everyone who is in Windhoek should stop by there!
 A very nice restaurant and bar, with great music and nice atmosphere.
-We spent our evening there again, before we, earlier than expected (we were really all very tired after the tours of the last days), were at 23.30 o’clock again in the hotel and went to bed.
+We spent our evening there but finished up earlier than expected (we were really all very tired after the tours of the last days), were at 23:30 o’clock again in the hotel and went to bed.

 Tomorrow, Wednesday, you probably won’t hear from me, because we’re going home.
 But I’ll get back to you as soon as I’m home.
 Sven